danielbodnar/awesome-stars/README.md

 ## firefox-extension

+- [garywill/BigSearch](https://github.com/garywill/BigSearch) - Browser extension.
+Definitly more than a GET/POST sender.
+Handily use search engines via a Flexible Tool!
+UI has Vimium-like feature 🌐🔍 (Pure-client.
+No 3rd-party server needed) 大术专搜 既专又广 手敲几下 纵横去往
 - [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
 Some optional advanced features are also available.
 - [1nfiniteloop/json-bookmarks](https://github.com/1nfiniteloop/json-bookmarks) - Browser extension for Mozilla Firefox and Chrome for importing and exporting bookmarks with a json file
 - [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
 Can also generate an SBOM of the libraries it finds.